Lasik Eye Surgery in Dallas Tx

 Monovision LASIK Eye Surgery

-Monovision LASIK eye surgery is primarily performed in older patients and used to correct presbyopia.
+Monovision LASIK eye surgery is primarily performed in older patients (40 + years old) and used to correct presbyopia (the need for reading glasses).
 When performing LASIK, the surgeon will correct one eye for near and one eye for distance, usually your dominant eye, eliminating the need for reading glasses.
 Monovision is well tolerated in about 85% of patients.
 There is an adjustment period while your brain adjusts to the difference in vision.

 Cataract surgery before or after LASIK